putitsimply/christian-bible-explained/jude.md

 * The letter warns against teaching that encourages harmful behaviour.
 * It uses examples from older stories to argue that choices have consequences.
-* It balances “be careful” with “help others kindly.”: Rescue; in Christianity, being saved from sin[^gl_sin].
+* It balances “be careful” with “help others kindly,” especially when people are being influenced.

 [^gl_church]: A community of Christians, not just a building. ([Glossary](glossary.md#church))